NREL/resstock/measures/ResStockArguments/README.md

 **water_fixtures_usage_multiplier**

 Multiplier on the hot water usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see [HPXML Water Fixtures](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-water-fixtures)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-water-fixtures'>HPXML Water Fixtures</a>) is used.

 - **Name:** ``water_fixtures_usage_multiplier``
 - **Type:** ``String``